 » Tag, Loay & Anda

-These three areas are great spots to find a hotel in Bohol Island.
+These three areas are great spots to find a cheap hotel on Bohol Island.
 They have different types of accommodation from hostels to luxury resorts.
 Tagbilaran is the center of Bohol, we stayed there just one night, the day before our flight.
 As we were leaving the island early in the morning we thought would be smart and stay near to the airport in order to avoid traffic.
+Bear in mind that since 2018 the Bohol has a new airport located on Panglao Island.
+Staying in Tagbilaran could be handy for those arriving or departing by ferry.

 Another great Bohol tourist attraction is Anda Beach.
 A little bit far from Tagbilaran, this beach is famous amongst divers.
 Hotels and resorts are laying on the beach waiting for travelers and sea lovers.